Gunbower Island Forest Drive is a leisurely half-day drive through Gunbower Island’s Gunbower National Park and Gunbower State Forest.

 There are many picturesque stops along the way that provide a unique setting for a picnic lunch.

-A map and accompanying drive explanatory notes can be sourced from the Gateway to Gannawarra Visitor Information Centre in Cohuna.
+A map and accompanying drive explanatory notes can be sourced from the Gateway to Gannawarra Visitor Centre in Cohuna.
 With the aid of the map, notes and corresponding markers along the way you can navigate to discover the rich history of the forest.